EU, New Zealand strike free trade deal after 4 years' talks | Business

 - Belgium

-The European Union and New Zealand on Thursday said they have concluded a free trade deal after four years of negotiations.
+The European Union and New Zealand said Thursday they have concluded a free trade deal after four years of negotiations and sealed a partnership to reinforce their cooperation against organized crime and terror groups.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)